admhpr/oversight/content/blog/http-2-push.md

 > A note on HTTP/3 (aka [QUIC](https://en.wikipedia.org/wiki/QUIC)) It messes less with the semantics of HTTP like 2 did and more with the transport of it.
 Whereas 1.1 and 2 used TCP to send data which has the fundamental problem that if you drop data, you have to wait for the packet to be sent again, making those stalls painful.
-QUIC is based upon UDP which has a better recovery strategy and can accept packets out of order
+QUIC is based upon UDP which has a better recovery strategy and can accept packets out of order.

 #### Check the demo below